-Dr. Lee J. Silverberg is an associate professor of chemistry at Penn State Schuylkill.
+Dr. Lee J. Silverberg is a professor of chemistry at Penn State Schuylkill.
 He teaches general chemistry and organic chemistry.
 His research is in the area of heterocyclic organic chemistry and he has involved many students in the work, including integrating a research project into the CHEM 213 (Organic Chemistry Lab) course.
-He has previously served as co-coordinator of the Honors Program and is still a member of the honors faculty.
-He organizes the campus' Faculty Research Series as well, in which faculty from the campus and from outside the campus present their scholarly work.
+He has previously served as co-coordinator of the Honors Program and is still a member of the honors faculty, and currently serves as the division coordinator of Penn State Schuylkill's STEM programs.

 He attended college at George Washington University in Washington.
 D.C., earning a B.S. in Chemistry with a minor in Journalism.
 He also was a four-year member of the varsity rowing team, and he still is active in the sport.
 He next went to the University of Delaware for a Ph.D. program, majoring in Organic Chemistry.
 He worked with two research advisors while there.
 From 1987-89 he trained with Prof. Richard F. Heck, doing palladium-catalyzed reactions of alkynes with vinyl and aryl halides.
 Prof. Heck later won the 2010 Nobel Prize in Chemistry.
 Upon Prof. Heck’s retirement, he went to the lab of Prof. Douglass F. Taber, where he studied ruthenium-catalyzed enantioselective hydrogenation of β-keto esters and completed a synthesis of natural product (+)-brefeldin A. He also was a teaching assistant in lab courses for 10 semesters.